PCJS in the Community

 If you are visiting firework displays this bonfire bight, please do take care and stay safe.

 An amazing night for the community with food, refreshments and fireworks.
 Thank you to all who get involved and to the window wanderland makers!

 We have a number of visitors who come in to school to talk to the children about their careers.
 Visitors have included a solicitor, pilot, marine life specialist, actor/singer, engineer, Olympic team member, auctioneer, plus many more.
-The Head Boy and Head Girl had prepared questions, ranging from training requirements to what does a normal day looks like.
+The Head Boy and Head Girl ask questions, ranging from training requirements to what does a normal day looks like.
 Interviewing different representatives from businesses allows the children to understand how careers differ and how different people value their job roles.
 This links very strongly with our PSHCE curriculum What do the children have to say?

 Clare Cavendish from the Canal & River Trust came into school to work with all of the children on the dangers of being near to water and how to stay safe.
 The children were really engaged in role play, acting out different scenarios and finding solutions.

 R-evolution is a new charity, based at HMP Humber, working to provide offenders, ex-offenders and their families with skills, employment and resettlement support.
 The charity has developed a cycle initiative, which brings unwanted and recovered bikes back into use and set up loan libraries.

 We are no longer the bike library hub for R-evolution, however, if you had a bike on loan or have any queries, please find a link to the R-evolution site here.

 We work closely with our local Police Community Support Officer who discusses various subjects with the children, ranging from stranger danger to how to protect themselves on-line.